IBM/ibmcloud-storage-utilities/block-storage-attacher/helm/ibm-block-storage-attacher/README.md

     *  Kubernetes (`kubectl`)
     *  Helm (`helm`)

-## Resources Required
-ibm-block-storage-attacher uses Kubernetes v1.10 or higher.

 ## PodSecurityPolicy Requirements
-The driver daemonset POD needs the multiple hostpath volumes to install binaries.
-By default IKS uses "ibm-privileged-psp", which comes by default as part of the cluster creation.
+The IBM Cloud Block Storage Attacher daemon set pod that includes the IBM Cloud Block Storage Attacher driver requires multiple `hostpath` volumes to install binaries.
+By default, IBM Cloud Kubernetes Service comes with the `ibm-privileged-psp` pod security policy that allows the IBM Cloud Block Storage Attacher daemon set to execute the required actions.
+If you use custom pod security policies, make sure that your pod security policy allows the IBM Cloud Block Storage Attacher pod to use `hostpath` volumes.

-## Installing the Chart
+## Limitations
+* The IBM Cloud Block Storage Attacher can run on an amd64 architecture only.

+## Setting up Helm
-The helm installation consists of two parts, the helm client (helm) and the helm server (tiller).
-When helm is correctly set up on your cluster, you can install the IBM Cloud Block Storage Attacher and start attaching block storage on the node of your cluster.
+The Helm installation consists of two parts, the Helm client (helm) and the Helm server (tiller).
+When Helm is correctly set up on your cluster, you can install the IBM Cloud Block Storage Attacher and start attaching block storage to the worker nodes in your cluster.

-### Installing the helm client on your local machine
+### Installing the Helm client on your local machine
-Follow the instructions in the helm documentation to [install the helm client](https://docs.helm.sh/using_helm/#installing-helm) on your local machine.
-The helm client is needed to execute helm commands against your helm server in your cluster.
+Follow the instructions in the Helm documentation to [install the Helm client](https://docs.helm.sh/using_helm/#installing-helm) on your local machine.
+The Helm client is needed to execute Helm commands against your Helm server in your cluster.

-### Installing the helm server on your cluster
+### Installing the Helm server in your cluster
-When you set up the helm server in your cluster, you can use the helm chart provided in this repository to install the IBM Cloud Block Storage Attacher.
+When you set up the Helm server in your cluster, you can use the Helm chart provided in this repository to install the IBM Cloud Block Storage Attacher.

 1. Note the cluster name or ID where you want to install the IBM Cloud Block Storage Attacher.
    <pre>ibmcloud ks clusters</pre>